Associated Students of Pomona College

-The Associated Students of Pomona College, commonly abbreviated as ASPC, is the student government of Pomona College, an elite liberal arts college in Claremont, California, United States.
+The Associated Students of Pomona College, commonly abbreviated as ASPC, is the student government of Pomona College, a liberal arts college in Claremont, California, United States.
 It was founded in 1904, and is composed of elected representatives.
 Its primary functions are distributing extracurricular funds, conducting advocacy, running student programming, and providing various student services.

 History

 ASPC was founded in 1904, six years after instruction began at Pomona.

 Its first female president took office during World War II.

 A wave election took place in 2014, in which a series of candidates ran successfully on a platform, dubbed #slate, centered around diversity, representation, and inclusivity issues.

-In the 2020s, ASPC or its senators have received media attention on several occasions for instances of perceived antisemitism.
+In the 2020s, ASPC or its senators have received media attention on several occasions for anti-Zionist actions.

 Structure

 The governing body of ASPC is the ASPC Senate, which consists of roughly two dozen elected representatives, including the four class presidents and commissioners for areas such sports and environmental affairs.

 Senators are paid a stipend.
 Legally, ASPC is registered as a 501(c)(3) non-profit organization.
 Its revenue comes primarily from mandatory student fees.

 ASPC runs a number of committees, including the Pomona Events Committee (PEC), Pomona's student programming board.